xuqhang/xuqhang.github.io/README.md

 ### Interest
 Now my research interests are natural language processing and its applications in industry.
-Previously, my interests are Robotics and Electronic Engeering, and most of the programs and competitions are cooperated with my friends, they are [Zhe Chen](https://vision.ist.i.kyoto-u.ac.jp/people/)(Phd in Kyoto University, Japan), [Ning Zhang](https://www.linkedin.com/in/znsuperman/)(Phd in Brown University, US), Dongxuan Li(Netease, Hangzhou), Jianzhi Shao(Netease, Hangzhou) and Qinyang Xu(master in Technical University of Munich, German).
+Previously, my interests are Robotics and Electronic Engeering, and most of the programs and competitions are cooperated with my friends, they are [Zhe Chen](https://vision.ist.i.kyoto-u.ac.jp/people/)(Phd in Kyoto University, Japan), [Ning Zhang](https://www.linkedin.com/in/znsuperman/)(Phd in Brown University, US), Dongxuan Li(Netease, Hangzhou), Jianzhi Shao(Netease, Hangzhou) and Qinyang Xu(master in Technical University of Munich, Germany).

 ### Awards
- NI cup LabView student design competition best in chinese region and top 10 in the World TI cup measurement-control and instrument desgin competition second prize of China Supcon cup robot competition(track of software) second prize of ZJU supcon cup robot competition(track of Hardware) third prize of ZJU Huawei cup innovation competition third prize of ZJU
+ NI cup LabView student design competition best in chinese region and top 10 in the World
+ TI cup measurement-control and instrument desgin competition second prize of China
+ Supcon cup robot competition(track of software) second prize of ZJU
+ supcon cup robot competition(track of Hardware) third prize of ZJU
+ Huawei cup innovation competition third prize of ZJU

 ### Publication